Introduction

 For instance, telling people that a mod gives 30 more FPS while you're at 30 FPS equals to a 100% increase in performance.
 While it would mean only 15% at 200 FPS.

 • In any (hopefully) scientific test, all variables should be controlled as much as possible.
 It would be unwise to test singular mods or changes in a very complex environment such as a long modlist.
-For the same reason, AI is disabled during all tests unless the subject of testing is AI-related.
+For the same reason, game AI is disabled during all tests unless the subject of testing is AI-related, as it is very unpredictable.

 FNV Benchmarks